 - Performance-Based Independence.
 When students can move mostly independently through the Read Naturally program, they can progress more quickly.
 Independent cold timings and a reduced number of read alongs are two things that can help accelerate the process for students who are ready.
 Frame these things as rewards students can earn.

-Similarly, offer a reduced number of read alongs as a reward for consistent accuracy on the quiz and pass timings.
+You can also offer a reduced number of read alongs as a reward for consistent accuracy on the quiz and pass timings.
 If students score 100% (or whatever you determine is appropriate) on several quizzes in a row and pass stories with a low number of errors (ideally two or fewer) on their first attempt, allow them to drop the number of required read alongs by one.
 This will help them move through the program more quickly.
 In order to keep the reduced number of read alongs, their scores need to stay high.

 These incentives can also be tied into the points system.
 Independent cold timings and reduced read alongs can be offered as rewards for a certain number of points earned.